mmusich/trackingvertexing/_episodes/01-The five basic track variables.md

 - "Being aware of track information stored in different data format."
 - "Accessing information and plot basic variables using ROOT."
 keypoints:
-- "The pre-selection of tracks in miniAOD also affects the distribution of the track quality parameters."
+- "The pre-selection of tracks in MiniAOD also affects the distribution of the track quality parameters."
 - "All tracks are stored in the generalTracks collection in AOD."
 - "In MiniAOD they are accessible in a less straightforward way (packedPFCandidates, lostTracks collection) and not all tracks are available!"